aaronstrong/az-305/services/business-continuity/ha.md

   * Create larger VMs for better performance.
 * **Data Residency**: Ensure that any regions you select are within a data residency boundary that your organization requires.

-# Design for data storage
+# Design for non-relational data storage

 The first step in your design for Azure Storage is to determine what types of data are required.
 Data can be classified in three ways: <i>structured, semi-structured, and unstructed</i>.